sakloui/jorban-martysmods.github.io/docs/special-and-others/special-games/grand-theft-auto-v.md

 Grand Theft Auto: V is tricky to get ReShade properly installed for.

-In a recent update, they've decided to block certain graphics injections, and this has caused ReShade to stop working properly.
+In a recent update, Grand Theft Auto: V developers decided to block certain graphics injections, and this has caused ReShade and other graphics injections to stop working properly.

 Below will be several guides that you can follow in order to get ReShade working in Grand Theft Auto: V.